This article is part of a larger series on Retail Management.

 Product demonstrations are particularly effective for selling food, drinks, kitchen gadgets, tools, etc., and are a great way to inspire customers to use products in ways they may not have thought of before.
 Samples and demos also offer an excellent opportunity to show off slow-selling or new products that customers might not be aware of.

-10. Make Product Connection Clear to Avoid Shopper Frustration
+10. Make Product Connection Clear

-One of the great pitfalls of cross merchandising is when your merchandise placement is nonsensical to customers, as this will not only decrease your sales potential, but may also dampen your customers’ experience and sentiments about your business.
+One of the great pitfalls of cross merchandising is when your merchandise placement is nonsensical to customers, as this will not only decrease your sales potential but may dampen your customers’ experience and perception of your business.

 To avoid this issue, use signage or demonstrations that make the product connection clear.
 You want to be sure that when you are cross merchandising, you are considering if the products would make sense to you as a customer.
 If the answer is no, you need to add display elements that will help create the connection.

-11. Use Bundling to Upsell
+11. Try Bundling Strategies to Help Upsell

 Bundling is an especially popular strategy around holidays, as bundled packages are great for easy gift-giving.
 Another way to incentivize bundle purchases is to offer the bundle at a discount, where purchasing the items individually would cost more than buying them in the set.
-This will give customers the sense that they got a great deal, while driving up your average ticket value.
+This will give customers the sense that they got a great deal while driving up your average ticket value.

-1. Use Lifestyle Strategies to Demonstrate Value
+12. Use Lifestyle Examples to Demonstrate Utility

 - Photos: Add lifestyle photos to your website to illustrate your products in real life.